zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    Verifies an OCSP reply.

-   :certs: Specifies the certificate chain to use.
+   :param certs: Specifies the certificate chain to use.
 Server certificate first.

-   :ocsp_reply: the ocsp reply to validate.
+   :param ocsp_reply: the ocsp reply to validate.

-   :root_certs: A list of root certificates to validate the certificate chain.
+   :param root_certs: A list of root certificates to validate the certificate chain.

-   :verify_time: Time for the validity check of the certificates.
+   :param verify_time: Time for the validity check of the certificates.

    :returns: A record of type X509::Result containing the result code of the